HEL-6320 Animal Experimentation for Researchers - 6 ECTS

 The course in experimental animal science for researchers is required according to regulatory demands for personnel that will plan and/or conduct animal experiments.
 The course follows the requirements in the Norwegian Regulation on Animal Experiment, § 24 and Annex E, Points 1-11.
 The course also fulfil the requirements for Core Modules and Function Specific Modules for function A and B in the Education and Training Framework published by the European Commission.

 The course consists of theoretical and practical training.
-The theoretical course will contain of a 2-day general part (core modules) and special part (3 days species/function specific modules).
-In the special part, the student can choose either between traditional laboratory animals or fieldwork/wildlife.
+The theoretical course consists of a 2-day general part (core modules) and a 3-day special part covering wildlife species/fieldwork specific modules.

-The course deals with the use of mammals and birds (lab and field).
+The course deals with wild mammals and birds (not fish).
 Those who will work exclusively with fish or decapoda are referred to the UiT course in Aquatic Animal Welfare (BIO-3503).

 Academic content theoretical training: